jenkinsci/electricflow-plugin/README.md

-# CloudBees Flow
+# CloudBees CD
-CloudBees Flow Application Release Orchestration.
+CloudBees CD Application Release Orchestration.

 # Overview

-CloudBees Flow is an enterprise-grade DevOps Release Automation platform that simplifies provisioning, build and release of multi-tiered applications.
+CloudBees CD is an enterprise-grade DevOps Release Automation platform that simplifies provisioning, build and release of multi-tiered applications.
 Our model-driven approach to managing environments and applications allows teams to collaborate on and coordinate multiple